ergoplatform/ergodocs/README.md

 - [x] Make sections on NiPoPoWs more cohesive.
 (Mining, Scaling, Light Clients)
 - Finish moving over ErgoTree specification
 - (BUG) Syntax Highlighting not working
-- (BUG) Python in multi-code selector boxes seems to have broken.
+- [x] (BUG) Python in multi-code selector boxes seems to have broken.
 - [x] (BUG) LaTex commands need refresh to work sometimes.
 (Preload in Mathjax.js)
 - [x] Flesh out & tidy Apps & Use Cases section (new title?)
-- Split and tidy scaling page
+- [x] Split and tidy scaling page
-- Move more research papers into markdown so they're indexed and searchable.
+- Move more research papers into markdown so they are indexed and searchable.
 - Transfer over any remaining information from ergonaut.space
 - Missing text bottom of modes of operation
-- Tidy Light Nodes page (on learn the basics)
+- [x] Tidy Light Nodes page (on learn the basics)